TheTedder/REFix/README.md

 * A compatible game (see above)
 * [REFramework](https://github.com/praydog/REFramework)

 Install REFramework and run the game once.
-Download the version of the plugin you want from the Releases page and place REFix.dll into the reframework\plugins directory located in the game directory.
+Download the version of the plugin you want from the Releases page and place REFix.dll into the `reframework\plugins` directory located in the game directory.

+## Configuration
+When the plugin loads for the first time, it will generate a config file at `reframework\data\refix_config.txt` inside the game directory that lets the user selectively enable or disable any of the features mentioned above.
+Changes will not take effect until the game is restarted.

 [^1]: It's actually a little more complicated than this.
 All mouse movement is scaled by a factor that changes dynamically based on how much the mouse is already moving.
 This plugin removes this behavior entirely by making it so that the mouse speed scaling factor is effectively constant.